 Welcome to our TNR resource page!

 The Spay & Neuter Center of New Jersey is a proponent of Trap, Neuter, and Return programs.
 Although TNR does not solve our stray cat problem, it is the best solution we have at this time for community cats.
-We provide the same care for our feral friends that we would for our own pets and we provide additional discounts for feral cat caregivers.
+Our spay/neuter clinic provide the same care for our feral friends that we would for our own pets and we provide additional discounts for feral cat caregivers.

 We know that coordinating TNR efforts can be tricky.
 If you are only trapping one or two cats at a time, you may call us in the morning to let us know you are bringing a cat in.
 If you have multiple cats to trap at once, please call us ahead of time so we can tentatively schedule an appointment.
 This way we have set aside the time to take care of multiple cats.

-***We do have 2 traps that are available for use- a $50 deposit is required for each trap and will be returned when you bring the trap back.
+***We do have a trap available for use- a $50 deposit is required for each trap and will be returned when you bring the trap back.

 Prior to anesthesia, we will visually evaluate the cat for any signs of illness.
 They are kept in a quiet room away from our other patients until we are ready to perform the spay or neuter.
 We will sedate these cats with an intramuscular injection so that they are anesthetized with minimal stress to the cat, and optimal safety for our surgical team.
 We perform a thorough physical exam on the cats once they are sedated.
 From that point on, surgery and pain management is the same as for our other patients.
 We administer Rabies and Distemper vaccines as this may be the only time in its life that the cat receives a dose.
 We will also evaluate the cat for parasites and wounds, and treat as needed.
 Once our feline patient has recovered enough to be able to sit up, they are placed back in their trap or carrier for transport home.
 We recommend that you keep feral cats in a dark, quiet, sheltered place overnight (e.g. your garage) and release the cat the following day.
 For more information, click on New Patient Center.